microsoft/surface-duo-window-manager-samples/FoldingVideoPlusChat/README.md

 ![Sample when spanned across a fold](screenshots/spanned_layouts.png)

 > [!NOTE]
-> If the video experience would not improve, the video will not move across the folding feature!
+> The video panel should only move across the folding feature if the viewing experience is better!

 ## MotionLayout and Guideline